 There are no deep space objects that were identified by Charles Messier in this constellation.
 There are 1 non-Messier deep space objects that are covered on this site and the list is below.

 The image at the top right of this page was generated using Night Vision, a free to use and download application by Brian Simspon.

 You can't just go to one location and arrive at the constellation because the constellation is made up of stars at different locations and different distances.
 The nearest main star in the constellation is at a distance of 117.32 light years and the furthest main star is a distance of 883.91 light years.
 The average distance to the main stars is 384.49 light years.

 The caveat of these stars are that they are catalogued on this site.
 If you know of a star that is nearer or further then do let me know in the comments and I'll add it to the site.
 The stars mentioned are from the Hipparcos catalogue or have been added because of their special status.

 No real story lies behind the story of Lupus.
 It was not clearly identified until much later after Ptolemy's death.
-Some people say it represents a wolf killed by a Centaur.There are no major meteor showers that radiate from within this constellation.
+Some people say it represents a wolf killed by a Centaurus on the Altar of Ara.